API documentation

 Authentication

 To use the Delighted API, you’ll need a private API key that is linked to your account.
+Each CX project has its own API key, so ensure you’ve selected the correct project in the top left-hand corner.
 Please contact your account admin to obtain your Delighted API key.

 Be sure to keep your API key private.
 All API requests must be made over HTTPS and are authenticated via HTTP Basic Auth.
 Use your API key as the username and leave the password blank.